DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 - Questions at the start of the game widget blueprints:
 	- The entire screen: `WBP_TomeQuestionScreen`
 	- The buttons for the answers: `WBP_TomeAnswerButton`
-- Room clear text widget blueprint:
+- Room clear text widget blueprint: `WBP_RoomClear`
 - Dialogue text widget blueprint ``
 - Journal entry widget blueprint ``